IshNjie/ExploreSpotify/README.md

 ## Setup

 1. Navigate to Spotify for Developers and go to the [Console Tab](https://developer.spotify.com/console/) The Console will have multiple endpoints you can use to connect to the Spotify Web API.
-Here is where we will retrieve the endpoint and OAuth Token for each console type.
+Here is where we will retrieve the endpoint and OAuth Token for each Console type.

 2. For the playlists endpoints, go to the Playlists dropdown.
 The endpoints we used were:
 * [Current user's playlist](https://developer.spotify.com/console/get-current-user-playlists/)